Deception Tip 33:

-So, when you have someone who’s using this distancing language in the third person and you can poke a couple holes in their story or ask him some detailed questions about it.
+So, when you have someone who’s using this distancing language in the third person and you can poke a couple of holes in their story or ask him some detailed questions about it.
 If they switch back to the first person as in telling their experience because they haven’t prepared those answers in the third person, now you’ve really got them because now they’re contradicting themselves.
 You can really flip them up very quickly.

 So, I want to thank you for listening to the deception tips podcast.
-Make sure to share with your friends, subscribe to the feed, watch the videos, check out the deception tips blog, and take a look at the books I have available and tune in next week for a new deception tip.
+Make sure to share with your friends, subscribe to the feed, watch the videos, check out the deception tips blog, take a look at the books I have available, and tune in next week for a new deception tip.

 My name is Spencer Coffman, thank you for watching the deception tips videos.
 They’re all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.